 - If the engine is abruptly stopped before it has cooled down, engine life may be greatly shortened.
-Consequently, do not abruptly stop the engine apart from an emergency. - In particularly if the engine has overheated, do not abruptly stop it but run it at medium speed to allow it to cool gradually, then stop it. - (1) Place the gear selector lever in neutral. - (2) Place the parking brake switch in the LOCK position. - (3) Run the engine for five minutes at low idle with no load. - (4) Return the key of starting switch to the OFF position. - (5) Remove the key to prevent other people using the truck. - (6) Lock the cab door.
+Consequently, do not abruptly stop the engine apart from an emergency. - In particularly if the engine has overheated, do not abruptly stop it but run it at medium speed to allow it to cool gradually, then stop it. - (1) Place the gear selector lever in neutral. - (2) Turn the parking brake switch ON. - (3) Run the engine for five minutes at low idle with no load. - (4) Return the key of starting switch to the OFF position. - (5) Remove the key to prevent other people using the trucK. - (6) Lock the cab door.